LucaReggiannini/revshellSdk28/README.md

 ![screenshot1](screenshot1.png)

-Unfortunately, to guarantee persistence, the app must show a persistent notification (sneaky as possible):
+Unfortunately, to guarantee persistence, the app must show a persistent notification (as sneaky as possible):

 ![screenshot2](screenshot2.png)